Dual Diagnosis Treatment Fairmont, WV

 Services provided:

-• People with trauma, veterans and dual diagnosis treatment
+• Veterans, people with trauma and dual diagnosis treatment

 United Summit Center - 17.3 miles from Fairmont, WV

-United Summit Center is a dual-diagnosis treatment center in Clarksburg, WV that offers treatment for substance use and mental health disorders that include dependent personality disorder as well as schizophrenia.
+United Summit Center is a dual diagnosis treatment center in Clarksburg, West Virginia that provides treatment services for drug and alcohol addiction and mental health disorders that include psychotic disorders as well as antisocial personality disorder.

 Address: 6 Hospital Plaza, Clarksburg, WV 26301 in Harrison County